Pete Souza: Post-Obama administration

 In 2017, Souza received a book deal from Little, Brown and Company to publish a book of photos from his tenure as White House photographer titled Obama: An Intimate Portrait: The Historic Presidency in Photographs.

 Upon Donald Trump's inauguration as president in 2017, Souza began sharing pictures of Obama on his Instagram account, often as critical commentary on the new administration.
 In April 2017, he had over one million Instagram followers, and reached two million followers in August 2018 as he continued to critique the Trump presidency through contrasting photographs of Obama.
 In 2018, he announced the release of a new book titled Shade: A Tale of Two Presidents, juxtaposing the Obama and Trump administrations.

 In late 2019, Pete Souza and his family moved to Madison, Wisconsin.

-Souza's work in and after the Obama administration is also the subject of the 2020 documentary The Way I See It.
+Souza's work during and after the Obama administration is also the subject of the 2020 documentary The Way I See It.